Today we are going to learn about different types of sewing pins and their uses.

 But basically, any project where you need pins very close together and long pins may overlap awkwardly is a good one for short pins.

 I like to mark my fabric with short pins and transfer pattern lines to my fabric because sometimes you just can’t mark fleece or fur with a regular marker because they don’t leave any visible lines, so I use short pins instead with big heads.
 I don’t use longer pins because they scratch me easily.
-So pin exactly in the dart’s point and afterwards mark the point on both pattern pieces.
+So pin exactly in the dart’s point and afterward mark the point on both pattern pieces.

 ✅ Related tutorial: How To Sew Darts: Tips And Techniques For Different Types Of Darts